olepoeschl/NQueensFAF/README.md

 For example, to run board size 18 on your default GPU with default settings, you would execute:
 `nqueensfaf -N 18 -g`

+### config files
 With `-c` you can pass a config file.
-Config files are written in json format and may only have following attributes:<br>
+Config files are written in json format and may have attributes from the following table.<br>
 <table>
   <thead>
     <tr>